 This element documents activity to be conducted in support of transportation planning tasks described in other UPWP elements.
-Included as part of this activity is a focus on performance measures including research, analysis, public involvement/outreach, selection and implementation transitioning to performance based planning.
+Included as part of this activity is a focus on performance measures including research, analysis, public involvement/outreach, selection and implementation transitioning to performance-based planning.

 These activities include technical planning tasks necessary to provide a basis for transportation planning, evaluation of transportation improvement decisions, and monitoring and management of the transportation system.
-This includes data collection and management, analytical procedures, and computer operations.
-The tasks included in this work element are linked to all other work elements of this UPWP.
+This includes data collection and management, analytical procedures, and computer operations and the tasks included in this work element are linked to all other work elements of this UPWP.
+The work activities of this task will utilize tools and software available through MassDOT and include INRIX, Streetlight and Conveyal.